 Safety measures and accessible features must be considered up front if autonomous vehicles are to increase transportation opportunities for seniors and people with disabilities.

-The US Department of Transportation (DOT) is a Cabinet Department responsible for planning and supporting America’s land, air, and sea-based travel systems by developing, implementing, and enforcing federal regulations governing the use of America’s roads and highways, airports and air corridors, railways, and seaports.
+The US Department of Transportation (DOT) is responsible for planning and supporting America’s land, air, and sea-based travel systems by developing, implementing, and enforcing federal regulations governing the use of America’s roads and highways, airports and air corridors, railways, and seaports.
 NMEDA’s advocacy team has been working with DOT and other agency officials and staff to emphasize the vital importance of current and future transportation systems being accessible to all travelers.
 Notably, DOT has recently demonstrated a commitment to supporting autonomous vehicle (AV) technologies that provide and expand access to safe, accessible, and independent mobility options for people with disabilities and older Americans.

 - DOT Automated Vehicles Activities

 - NMEDA Comment Regarding Autonomous Vehicles

 - DOT Accessibility Commitment

 - Access & Mobility for All Summit